How to Get Into NYU

 Your transcript is always essential when applying to any college, and it’s no different for NYU.
 As you explore how to get into NYU, you must maintain a strong GPA.
 Most incoming freshmen rank in the top 10% of their high school class and the average GPA for admitted students is a 3.7.
 If you live outside the US, you’ll be pleased to know that NYU has the highest number of international students anywhere in America, so your chances could be looking good if you work hard and bring top grades.

 If you’re thinking about how to get into NYU, you probably already know that NYU has a flexible testing policy.
-While not completely test-optional, this means that if you believe your SAT or ACT scores won’t boost your profile, you don’t have to submit them.
+Alongside being test optional, this also means that if you believe your SAT or ACT scores won’t boost your profile, you don’t have to submit them.
 You can satisfy the testing requirement with any of the following scores:

 - SAT; or